-Designer homes at Sunset Islands consist of a mix of waterfront mansions and inland residences.
+Designer homes at Sunset Islands are a mix of waterfront mansions and inland residences.
 All these properties sit on expansive lots.
-Homes with 3-4 bedrooms have interior spaces ranging from 2,291 square feet to 4,576 square feet.
+Homes with 3-4 bedrooms have interior spaces ranging from around 2,100 square feet to more than 4,576 square feet.

-Estates with 5-6 bedrooms can reach up to 7,295 square feet of interior floor plan.
-Meanwhile, larger estates with 7-8 bedrooms have 7,359 square feet up to 10,949 square feet of interior space.
+Estates with 5-6 bedrooms can have square footages of more than 7,200.
+Meanwhile, larger estates with 7-8 bedrooms are typically sized around 10,000 square feet or more.

 Average Market Pricing